 Qt Design Studio projects are useful for creating UIs.
 You cannot use them for application development, because they do not contain:

 - C++ code

 - Resource files (.qrc)

 - Code needed for deploying applications to devices.

 Because the projects do not contain any C++ code, you do not need to build them.
 To test how well your designs work, you can preview the UIs on the desktop or embedded Linux devices.
-For more information, see Previewing.
+For more information, see Validating with Target Hardware.

-You can export designs from other design tools and import them to projects or create them from scratch using the following wizards:
+You can export designs from other design tools and import them to projects or create them from scratch using the following wizard templates:

 For an example of creating a Qt Quick 3D Application project, watch the following video:

 - Select File > New File or Project.